ZhengruiLu/inventory_tracking_web_application/README.md

 Describe any challenges encountered while building the app.

 * [X] Understand throughly about the whole development process of Django web application project
+* [ ] Deploy the application onto AWS(Elastic Beanstalk)
 * [ ] When deleting, allow deletion comments and undeletion
 * [ ] Ability to create warehouses/locations and assign inventory to specific locations
 * [ ] Ability to create “shipments” and assign inventory to the shipment, and adjust inventory appropriately